-Situated in the quaint village of Llanelidan opposite the Church of St Elidan, a 15 th Century Martyr, The Leyland Arms is the focal point of the Village and part of the Nant Clwyd Estate.
-Originally a working farm, The house, barns, sty’s and cowsheds were converted to how the grade11 listed Pub is today, maintaining much of the original features such as the slate floors and oak beams.
+Situated in the quaint village of Llanelidan opposite the Church of St Elidan, a 15th Century Martyr, The Leyland Arms is the focal point of the Village and part of the Nantclwyd Estate.
+Originally a working farm, the house, barns, sty’s and cowsheds were converted to how the Grade II listed pub is today, maintaining much of the original features such as the slate floors and oak beams.
 Its history can be traced back to 1354.

-In Addition to a well stocked Bar the Pub offers an intimate Dining experience in the Restaurant, or for larger groups in “The Shoot Room”.
-There are two extensive outdoor beer gardens where the children can play, feed the horses, or watch the Cricket team on Sundays.
-Fresh food is available along with Pizza & Burger Night on Thursdays and Steak Night on Fridays.
-Sunday Lunch is also available every week along with a selection of Real Ales, Wines and Spirits.
+In Addition to a well-stocked bar, the pub offers an intimate dining experience in the restaurant, or for larger groups in “The Shoot Room”.
+There are two extensive outdoor beer gardens where the children can play, feed the horses, or watch the cricket team on Sundays.
+Fresh food is available along with a Pizza & Burger Night on Thursdays and a Steak Night on Fridays.
+Sunday Lunch is also available every week along with a selection of Real Ales, Wines, and Spirits.

 17:00 - 23:00